nsbarr/self-therapy/content/posts/ifs.md

 IFS may be uniquely well-suited for the AI age that is rapidly unfolding.
 Because IFS has explicit protocols, an AI Practice Partner can be effectively trained to facilitate self-therapy.
 And its role is narrowly scoped: it should only act in ways that help the individual access their own Self-energy.
 A well-designed AI Practice Partner may help more people establish a regular practice on their own, between or instead of sessions with a therapist.

 My hope is to partner with clinicians, technologists, and research organizations to develop these ideas further within a pilot program.
 Those interested in supporting this work or exploring a collaboration can email me at nsbarr \[at\] gmail \[dot\] com.
-IFS practitioners interested in trying out the prototype can [request access here](https://docs.google.com/forms/d/1MwryIOsIj448zC49c163O2SdpK0UoT_jpdXfBpf-veE/viewform?edit_requested=true).
+IFS practitioners interested in trying out the prototype can ~~request access here~~ \[NB: The prototype is no longer being maintained, please refer to the prompt text to try it on your favorite LLM.\]

 ### Acknowledgements